dennis-m-e/data-engineering-iu-task-2/README.md

 In order to make such a data system failure safe, different aspects needs to be covered properly.
 It is not enough to just use recovery mechanisms of the integrated third-party frameworks.
 Also the client code serving as the glue between components needs to adhere to best practices and act accordingly.
 So, both the frameworks and the client code must handle outages or unavailability of the involved services properly.
 Data loss and inconsistency is a symptom of unsafe data landscapes without proper failure strategy.

-Potential reasons for failure are
+Potential reasons for failure in this system are

 * Kafka Broker goes down
 * MongoDB not available